miladghaznavi/crdts/README.md

 than the local timestamp, it replaces its local value and timestamp with the value and timestamp of `r`.

-An `assign` operation proceeding a `merge` must be still able to use the local replica's identifier as the uid of its timestamp.
-To implement this, a timestamp resets its uid to the identifier of its local replica in addition to incrementing its sequence number.
-The timestamp still captures the casual dependency because the updated timestamp is still larger than the timestamp of `merge` (recall that a timestamp "happens before" another one if its sequence number is smaller).

 ### Observed Removed set (ORSet)
 An optimized observed removed set (ORSet) [[1]](#1) is a variant of set, that is, a collection of unique elements.